Part 1

 But what underlies our disappointment?
 An uncaring God?
 An inept God?
 Or faulty expectations?

-God’s promise to come to our aid during distress evidences his compassion.
-The sophisticated functionality of the universe attests to his competence.
+God’s promise to come to our aid in times of distress evidences his compassion.
+The brilliant design and sophisticated functionality of the universe attest to his competence.

-Our distrust stems from faulty expectations that arise from an incorrect view of God and suffering.
+Our distrust stems from faulty expectations rooted in an incorrect view of God and suffering.

 Part 9

 Here are the primary reasons we distrust God.
-The paragraph titles link to other pages on this website that provide more details.
+The paragraph titles link to other pages on this website with more details.

 - Presence Of Suffering.
-If God is good, why does he let us suffer so much?
+If God is good, why does he allow us to suffer so much?
 Why does he not use his power and authority to make life easier?
-The pages in this section address the source of our suffering and related topics.
+Suffering is a manifestation of evil, not evidence that God is untrustworthy or nonexistent.
+Evil exists because moral truth and our free will exist.

 - Misunderstood Metaphors.
-God uses metaphors in the Bible to describe in simple terms how he relates to us personally.
-We will be disappointed if we expect him always to embody every implicit nuance in these figures of speech.
+God uses metaphors in the Bible to describe, in simple terms, how he relates to us personally.
+We will be disappointed if we expect him to embody every implicit nuance of these figures of speech.

 - Unanswered Prayers.
 God tells us to pray continuously about all our concerns, but he grants only those petitions that align with his will.
-Since we cannot fully ascertain his will from our earthly viewpoint, we often ask God for things that are outside the scope of his intentions.
+Since we cannot fully discern his will from our earthly perspective, we often ask him for things beyond his intentions.
 These unanswered prayers raise doubts about him.

 - Misapplied Promises.
-We will be dismayed if we presume the unique commitments God made in the Bible to certain people under specific circumstances always pertain to us in situations of our choosing.
-Likewise, misapplying God’s general promises to all reborn believers can also create false expectations.
+We will be dismayed if we assume that the unique commitments God made in the Bible to certain people under specific circumstances always apply to us in situations of our choosing.
+Misapplying God’s general promises to all reborn believers can also create false expectations.

 - Misconstrued Intentions.
-Sometimes we distrust God because we interpret his ultimate intentions in light of our current longings.
-We lose confidence in him when these immediate desires go unmet.
+Sometimes we distrust God because we interpret his ultimate intentions through the lens of our current longings.
+We lose confidence in him when those immediate desires go unmet.

 - Miraculous Expectations.
-Faith contingent on the occurrence of miracles risks disillusion.
+Faith contingent on the occurrence of miracles risks disillusionment.
 God does marvelous things every day, but he chooses the nature, occasion, and beneficiaries of these wonders, not us.

 - False Attribution.
-We are destined for disappointment if we expect God to routinely direct us through signs, assurances, and coincidences.
-This expectation opens up the possibility of mistaking everyday occurrences for his overt guidance, leading to poor choices that produce adverse outcomes he never intended.
+We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences routinely.
+This expectation creates the risk of mistaking everyday occurrences for his overt guidance, leading to poor choices that produce adverse outcomes he never intended.

 - Unforeseen Outcomes.
 Following God’s clear direction does not always guarantee a good outcome, at least initially.
-Sometimes his guidance leads us to arid desert locations instead of green pastures and still waters.
+His guidance sometimes leads us to arid deserts rather than to green pastures and still waters.
 These outcomes can diminish our trust in him.

 - Self-Magnification.
 We are bound to be disappointed if we think we can impose demands on God.
 We are not his peers.
 He is our sovereign.
 He is not subject to our will.
 We are subject to his will.